Amishmathur1/Amishmathur1/README.md

 # 💫 About Me:
-🔭 Currently diving deep into backend and frontend development 👯 Excited to collaborate on blockchain projects
+🔭 Currently diving deep into backend and frontend development<br>
+👯 Excited to collaborate on blockchain projects<br>
-🤝 Open to connecting and learning from blockchain experts 🌱 Currently sharpening my skills in blockchain and smart contract development ⚡ Fun Fact: Blockchain seems complex until you build your first smart contract — then it’s just pure magic!
+🤝 Open to connecting and learning from blockchain experts<br>
+🌱 Currently sharpening my skills in blockchain and smart contract development<br>
+⚡ Fun Fact: Blockchain seems complex until you build your first smart contract — then it’s just pure magic!